-The average daily student attendance rate for 2020 was 95.83%.
-This higher than the attendance rate reported for 2019 of 93.46%.
-The attendance rates shown below for Years 1 to 10 are the rates reported in the School Student Attendance Report (STATS) for 2020 to the Australian Government Department of Education.
-Rates calculated for Kindergarten, Years 11 and 12 (below) and the school as a whole (above) have been calculated separately.
+The average daily student attendance rate for 2023 was 91.6%.
+This is slightly higher than the attendance rate reported for 2022 of 91.45%.
+The attendance rates shown below for Years 1 to 10 are the rates reported in the School Student Attendance Report (STATS) for 2023 to the Australian Government Department of Education.
+Rates calculated for Kindergarten, Years 11 and 12 (below) have been calculated separately.
 Students granted special extended leave by the Headmaster were not included in this calculation, although absences incurred because of family holidays were included.

-The average attendance rate for 2020 for each grade is shown in the following two tables:
+The average attendance rate for 2023 for each grade is shown in the following two tables: